mebaatw/panafrican/src/pages/articles/nubian-arch.md

 Kerma contains a cemetery with over 30,000 graves.
 The cemetery shows a general pattern of larger graves ringed by smaller ones, suggesting social stratification.

 <blockquote>The people of Kerma people buried their dead in niche cut pits.
 A tumulus or a mound superstructure of sand and gravel, sometimes reaching 90 meters in diameter, was built over the graves of royal persons.
 The size of the mound indicated the social rank of the deceased person when alive.
-The larger the tumulus, the higher in rank the owner was; and the smaller it is, the lower in status.
+The larger the tumulus, the higher in rank the owner was; and the smaller it is, the lower in status.<br/>

 A distinctive element of the Kerma culture was the unique bed burial tradition.
 The distinctive design and manufacture of the Kerma bed didn't change over time; it represents the traditional Sudanese bed today and is called Angaraib.
 The deceased was placed on top of the bed.
 The bed was then placed in the middle of the tomb chamber.
 On some cases, mummification was conducted on deceased kings and royal persons.
 The body was usually laid in a contracted body position with the head towards the east.